 So Many Choices of Ferns as Houseplants

 And indeed, once you host one type of fern, you will no doubt want to add more.
 Many fern keepers grow a variety of ferns indoors.
-Some also choose to keep a few outdoor varieties, if they have garden space.
+Some also keep a few outdoor varieties if they have garden space.

-We’d like to hear your experience with keeping ferns in your home.
+We’d like to hear about your experience keeping ferns in your home.
 Please leave a comment below.
 Photos welcome, too!